 Overview

-We created two explainers introducing digital health and the ACTIVATE program for Diverse Health Hub (now Diagnostic Equity), as part of a community pilot program.
-The animations are featured on the CITRIS and the Banatao Institute YouTube Channel and the ACTIVATE program webpage.
+We created two explainers introducing digital health and the ACTIVATE program for Diverse Health Hub as part of a community pilot program.
+The animations are featured on the CITRIS and the Banatao Institute YouTube Channel and the ACTIVATE program webpage, and were included in a published pilot study on digital health interventions for underserved communities.

 Approach